 Association of Retired Teachers of Connecticut

 ARTC’s primary concerns center on the financial security of our pension and health insurance benefits.
-We also advocate for the preservation of Medicare.
 Our goals are to work toward:

 * Maintaining our pension system and preserving its COLA

 * Eliminating the state income tax on retired teachers’ pensions

 * Securing the State’s promised 1/3 contribution to our health insurance premium account (HIPA)

 * Repealing the U.S. Government Pension Offset and the Windfall Elimination Provision (GPO/WEP).